GPH0899/NFL-game-tracker/README.md

 # NFL Game Tracker

-A lightweight web application that connects to the NFL API on RapidAPI to display real-time game status and play-by-play data for in-play events.
+A modern web application that connects to the NFL API on RapidAPI to display real-time game status, play-by-play data, and advanced game details.
+Features include dark mode scrollbars, a wider modal for game details, and optimized React code for performance.

 ## Features